 During an MBBS, students approach various subjects, such as Anatomy, Biochemistry, Physiology, Pathology, Microbiology, and many others.
 It usually takes 4-6 years to graduate with an MBBS degree.

 Where to apply for a Medical degree?

 The world’s your oyster.
-Here are just a few countries where you can find excellent Medical degrees:
+Here are just a few Medical degrees we recommend:

 MBBS vs MD – Which Medical degree to apply for?

 The first difference is based on the region where these two Medical degrees are offered.
 You’ll normally find MBBS degrees in the UK and countries that have adopted a similar system of education.
 The MD (Doctor of Medicine), on the other hand, is especially popular in the US, Canada, and other states that follow a similar system.

 The second difference is that the MBBS is an undergraduate degree, which takes between 4 to 6 years to complete.
 The MD, on the other hand, is a postgraduate degree.
 To enrol in an MD programme, you need to already have a Bachelor’s degree.
 While not usually required, it is a huge advantage to have your Bachelor's in Medicine or a related field (e.g. Biology, Chemistry).
 It normally takes 4 years to graduate with an MD degree.

 Things get more complicated because you can also find MD degrees in the UK.
 These are postgraduate programmes, which accept students who already have an MBBS or an equivalent medical degree.
 The focus of British MD degrees is usually on research, helping students to further improve their medical understanding and knowledge.

 Both MBBS and MD degrees are followed by the residency programme, which can last anywhere between 3 to 5 years depending on your specialisation.